Setting Up an Encrypted Replication Task

 Using Additional Encryption Options

-To add a second layer of encryption at the replication task level, select Encryption on the Replication Task Wizard, then select the type of encryption you want to apply.
+To add a second layer of encryption at the replication task level, select Encryption on the Replication Task Wizard or on the Add Replication Task screen, then select the type of encryption you want to apply.

 Replication Task Encryption Options